jLouzado/patchcording.com/content/blog/2019-03-24-tdd-immutable-tests/index.md

   - Not only it's behaviour, but it's interface and it's dependencies
 - If the testing code is solid, well written, and exhaustive, refactoring Application Code will be trivial!
   - If there's a gap in the tests, that's something that will only be felt in an integration test (or in Production)
-- This is a Process thing, and is up to the team on how to enforce it
+- This is a Process thing and is up to the team on how to enforce it

 ## Manage your branches well